syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/image-editor/EJ2_ASP.MVC/getting-started.md

 ---

-# Getting Started with ASP.NET MVC Signature Control
+# Getting Started with ASP.NET MVC Image Editor Control

-This section briefly explains about how to include [ASP.NET MVC Signature](https://www.syncfusion.com/aspnet-mvc-ui-controls/image-editor) control in your ASP.NET MVC application using Visual Studio.
+This section briefly explains about how to include [ASP.NET MVC Image Editor](https://www.syncfusion.com/aspnet-mvc-ui-controls/image-editor) control in your ASP.NET MVC application using Visual Studio.

 ## Prerequisites